Granada, Spain

 When we asked people living in Granada what life is like and how people spend their time, they said:

 "Granada is a popular destination for expats and digital nomads due to its vibrant culture, stunning architecture, and mild climate.
 Expats and digital nomads in Granada can enjoy the city's many attractions, such as the Alhambra Palace, the Sierra Nevada mountains, and the beaches of the Costa Tropical.
 The city also offers a wide range of activities, from hiking and skiing in the mountains to exploring the city's many tapas bars and flamenco clubs.
 The cost of living in Granada is relatively low, making it an attractive option for those looking to live and work in Spain.
-Additionally, Granada is well-connected to other cities in Spain and Europe, making it easy to travel and explore the region," said one expat in Granada.
+Additionally, Granada is well-connected to other cities in Spain and Europe, making it easy to travel and explore the region," wrote one member in Granada.

 What do expats in Granada appreciate most about the local culture?